"Doing High-Quality Research in a Time of Ethical Challenges"

 September 13-16, 2023

 Still basking in the glow of our Golden Anniversary in 2022, we are headed to Mobile, Alabama in 2023.
 From Hurricane Katrina to the Deepwater Horizon oil spill to economic recession, Mobile has shown great resiliency in the face of hardship.
 Our conference hotel, built in 1852, is the third iteration of this property as the first succumbed to a flood and the second to a fire.
 The hotel and 100+ surrounding restaurants, bars, and shops serve as exemplars of how dedicated residents from diverse backgrounds can work together to create a vibrant community.
 According to Visit Mobile, Mobile is a “cultural center of the Gulf Coast and an authentic experience like nowhere else in the southern United States.”
 Indeed, you will find many cultural and recreational activities in the area, including the Mobile Museum of Art, Dora Franklin Finley African-American Heritage Trail, USS Alabama Battleship Memorial Park, and Bellingrath Gardens.
 Mobile is also home to the original Mardi Gras and some amazing cuisine, especially seafood and barbeque.
 I will stop there with all of the things to do in Mobile because we still want you to attend the amazing panels and special events that we have planned.

-The online submission system is open.
-Abstracts will be accepted until June 15, 2023.
+Abstracts will be accepted through the online submission portal until June 30, 2023.

 Hotel & Accommodations

 The Battle House and their sister hotel, Riverview Plaza, are sold out for the conference.